 By virtue of sections 81 and 108A of the Government of Wales Act 2006 laws made in Wales must be made in compliance with the convention rights.

-More information on the impact which the Human Rights Act 1998 has on our legal system can be found here.
+More information on the impact which the Human Rights Act 1998 has on our legal system can be found on the Introduction to Human Rights law page.

 Common law and the laws of equity